 According to a recent report from Bloomberg New Energy Finance (BNEF), the U.S. power grid is moving away from coal and towards natural gas and renewables as the primary source of electricity.

-The shift has been driven by increased demand for natural gas and declining prices for solar panels, making them more attractive than coal-fired plants.
+The change is a result of rising demand for natural gas and falling solar panel prices, which make them more appealing than coal-fired plants.

 The trend has been most notable in Texas, where natural gas has become the cheapest source of electricity in the state’s deregulated market.